Lawson (NSW)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lawson has 29 active public transport stops, offering a mix of train and bus services.
-These stops are served by 20 different routes, collectively facilitating 905 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 278 meters from the nearest stop.
+Lawson has 29 active public transport stops offering a mix of train and bus services.
+These stops are covered by 20 routes that facilitate 905 weekly passenger trips in total.
+Transport accessibility is considered good with residents typically residing 278 meters from the nearest stop.
+Lawson, being predominantly residential, sees most residents commuting outward.
+Cars remain the primary mode of transport at 87%, while train usage stands at 6%.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport